twine-no/twine/README.md

 # Codename: Twine

-A simple, free, open-source system to manage your business, group or organisation -- whether you're incorporated or not.
+A simple, free, open-source system to manage your business, organisation or social group.

 ## Inquiries?